lmorchard/blog.decafbad.com/_posts/2006-01-04-hurr-durr-zzzz.markdown

 ---
 Time consumed with late work nights.
 Brain replaced by cotton.
 A few thoughts leaking out ear:

-* `svn durr` is not, in fact, a valid invocationâ€”no matter how many times I retry it or how much I swear.
+* `svn durr` is not, in fact, a valid invocation—no matter how many times I retry it or how much I swear.

 * A caching HTTP client won't help speed up response time on two PHP pages which fetch each other via circular references.